 If you have the symptoms AND have been exposed to coronavirus, you can be assessed by an Office of Public Health Disease Intervention Specialist to see if you qualify for testing through the State Bureau of Laboratories (BOL).

 WHAT HAPPENS IF SOMEONE I KNOW TESTS POSITIVE FOR COVID-19?

 Monitor your symptoms (fever, cough, and shortness of breath).
 If you are experiencing symptoms, self-isolate and notify members of your household and close contacts within the last 2 days.

 I WAS IN CLOSE CONTACT WITH SOMEONE WHO IS GETTING TESTED.
 WHAT SHOULD I DO?

 You should self-isolate, monitor your symptoms, and if they progress, call your doctor.

 The virus was said to be airborne.
-What precautionary measures are being taken to keep the virus from being spread at the drive-through testing centers?
+What precautionary measures are being taken to keep the virus from being spread at the testing centers?

 Can a person test negative and later test positive for COVID-19?

 Using the CDC-developed diagnostic test, a negative result means that the virus that causes COVID-19 was not found in the person’s sample.
 In the early stages of infection, it is possible the virus will not be detected.